-In this section, to investigate the evolution of $e_{\rm max}$, we simulate numerically a quantum computer that performs Grover's algorithm.
+In this section, to investigate the evolution of $e_{\rm max}$, we numerically simulate a quantum computer that performs Grover's algorithm.
 In the simulation, we study more states than those studied in the previous section, where we have studied $| \psi_k(L,\nu) \rangle =\hat G^k(L,\nu) | \psi_0(L) \rangle$ ($k = 0, 1, 2, \cdots, R(L)$).
 In actual quantum computations, the Grover iteration $\hat G(L,\nu)$ may be realized, e.g., as a series of local and pair-wise operations \cite{NC}.
 Hence, many intermediate states appear between the computational steps corresponding to $| \psi_k(L,\nu) \rangle$ and $| \psi_{k+1}(L,\nu) \rangle$.
-Although it was sufficient to investigate $| \psi_k(L,\nu)$'s for confirming the conjecture, we also study such intermediate states to see more details.
+Although it was sufficient to investigate $| \psi_k(L,\nu) \rangle$'s to confirm the conjecture, we also study such intermediate states to see more details.

 We simulate two cases, $M=1$ and $M=2$, because these cases are most fundamental.
 The solution(s) $x_1$ (and $x_2$) is chosen randomly.
-We have confirmed that this random choice of a solution(s) makes no significant difference on the results of the numerical simulations presented below.
+We have confirmed that this random choice of a solution(s) makes no significant difference in the results of the numerical simulations presented below.